BlancheBerneron/GreenPeace.github.io/index.md

 ### GS SCORE

 One question we’re often tasked with at Greenpeace is to understand which issues related to climate change we need to focus on.
 Do we find a very specialized issue that will be sympathetic to a specific audience?
 Or should we try to be more general to rally larger support?
-Before we can even do this, however, we are required to understand which issues are generally discussed, and which issues are highly specific.
+Before we can even do this, however, we are required to **understand which issues are generally discussed, and which issues are highly specific**.
 To do this, we find the average cosine similarity to the center of mass for each topic in our embedding, and then find the average cosine similarity for all shares of the topic.
 A topic is widely shared if it is invoked in a lot of wide-ranging communities, and it is locally shared if it occurs in a very specific area of the embedding.

 <table border="1" class="dataframe">
   <thead>
     <tr style="text-align: right;">